 Why is the car battery important and why should you ensure it is always charged?
 First, the car battery ensures the motor can turn over and start.
 When you put your key in the ignition, the battery is responsible for delivering the voltage needed to activate the starter.

-Additionally, the automotive battery provides voltage to the engine while it is running and powers up your important accessories.
-Without it, you wouldn’t have headlights, a car radio or anything else electronic in the vehicle.
+Additionally, automotive batteries provide voltage to the engine while it is running and power up your important accessories.
+Without a car battery, you wouldn’t have headlights, a car radio or anything else electronic in the vehicle.

 How Long to Charge a Car Battery

 Determining how long it will take to charge a battery relies on several factors.
 First, it will depend on what type of charger you are using.
-Additionally, it depends on how dead the battery is.
+It also depends on how dead the battery is.